No Settlement For Matt Lauer After Termination Over Sexual Misconduct Allegations

 This story was originally published on November 29.
 2017 at 8:06 a.m.

-Morning news anchor Matt Lauer has been fired over allegations of "inappropriate sexual behaviour" in the workplace, NBC News announced Wednesday morning.
+Morning news anchor Matt Lauer has been fired over allegations of "inappropriate sexual behavior" in the workplace, NBC News announced Wednesday morning.

 In a memo sent to staff and read on-air by Lauer's fellow The Today Show co-anchor Savannah Guthrie, NBC News chairman Andrew Lack said the allegations against Lauer were "a clear violation of our company’s standards."